 One aspect of maintaining flexibility in your workflow is a state of mind.
-It is important that you don't get caught in the trap of always doing the same things to every image.
+It is important that you don't get caught in the trap of always applying the same effects to every image.
 Each image is unique and deserves to be optimized based on what you judge to be the best result for that particular image.
-I've known photographers who apply the same adjustments with the same settings in the same order to every single image.
-This robotic approach to image editing won't demand too much of your time, but it also won't ensure optimal image quality.
-Some images may be improved by the particular adjustments, while others may be harmed.
+Some photographers apply the same adjustments with the same settings in the same order to every single image.
+This robotic approach to image editing would not demand too much of your time, but it also wouldn't ensure optimal image quality.
+Some images may be improved by those particular adjustments, while others may be harmed.